Ashtanga Yoga Teacher Training

 This course focuses on the practice and teaching methodology of the Primary Series of Ashtanga Vinyasa Yoga.
 The Primary Series includes over 70 asanas (postures), linked sequentially by Vinyasa (breath-initiated movements between the asanas).
 The course begins with detailed instruction of the Primary Series practice in the first two weeks and then continues with a morning Mysore style in the third week of the yoga training.
 The fourth week gives an opportunity for the trainees to teach the Ashtanga Primary Series to the entire group of trainees through which the trainees get ready to teach Ashtanga Yoga and spread the wisdom of Yoga, Light and Love around the world.

 To practice a particular pose into its deep, one needs to know intelligent way of using the muscles, the appropriate way of breathing, meditative state of the mind and spiritually rooted soul.
 The practice of postures is a moving meditation.
-In the session “Teaching Methodology” we try to explore the concepts on which a particular posture is developed, how it can be practised into a deeper level, the benefits and contraindications.
+In the session “Asana Clinic” we try to explore the concepts on which a particular posture is developed, how it can be practised into a deeper level, the benefits and contraindications.
 We also discuss the usage of props, the balance between the strength and flexibility and so on.

 The Sanskrit names of the postures are explained elaborately and how to teach an Ashtanga Yoga Led class effectively is evaluated in detail.
 The benefits of the specific sequencing and the principles of Vinyasa (the movements between postures), Ujjayi Pranayama (the sound-induced breath), Drishti (the gaze) and Bandhas (the three locks or seals) are included as essential elements of the practice and teaching of Ashtanga Yoga during the course.

 Practice & explore the traditional Ashtanga Primary series during 200 Hour Ashtanga Yoga Teacher Training.
 With its Vinyasa Krama, Tristhana, the traditional Ashtanga Practice is a transformational process within.
-Following the tradition of Sri K Pattabhi Jois, Ashtanga Yoga Teacher Training follows the traditional Mysore Ashtanga Practice

 We will have an introduction to Yoga anatomy, in which we will discuss the anatomical aspects of Yoga practice.
 It is important to know how to engage/relax the muscles, deepening the stretches yet not injuring ourselves physically and so on.
 It is also important to understand the structure of our respiration to improve the quality of the breathing by pranayama techniques.
-A whole new world of Yoga Anatomy which improves the quality of our Yoga practice will be explored during the Yoga anatomy sessions.

 Philosophical sessions covers variety of fundamentals such as Yoga Sutras, Nadis, Chakras, origin-evolution of Yoga Philosophy etc.

-Teach Pranayama & Meditation
+Practice & Teach Pranayama & Meditation

 Do not only practice pranayama, but teach too.
 As an Ashtanga Teacher you should be able to teach Pranayama too.